GaloisInc/mir-json/libs/Patches.md

   This feature was using an `AtomicPtr<()>` with a cast from function pointer to `*mut ()` that we don't support in its initializer.

+# Notes

+This section contains more detailed notes about why certain patches are written the way they are.
+If you plan to reapply a patch that references one of these notes, please make sure that the spirit of the note is still upheld in the new patch.
+Alternatively, if you choose to deviate from the note, make sure to do so after carefully considering why deviating is the right choice, and consider updating the note in the process.

+## Mark hook functions as `#[inline(never)]`

+We want to ensure that custom hook functions (e.g., `crucible_array_from_slice_hook`) are always present in generated MIR code, regardless of whether or not optimizations are applied.
+In some cases, it may not suffice to compile the code containing the hook functions without optimizations (as `mir-json-translate-libs` currently does), as `rustc` can still inline code that is contained in a different compilation unit.
+(See [#153](https://github.com/GaloisInc/mir-json/issues/153) for an example where this actually happened.)

+As a safeguard, we mark all custom hook functions as `#[inline(never)]` to ensure that they persist when optimizations are applied.